Growing sweet strawberries in your home garden can be an enjoyable and rewarding experience.

 Remove dead leaves, trim back any damaged growth, and thin out overcrowded areas to ensure proper air circulation and sunlight exposure.
 This will help keep your plants healthy and encourage better fruit production.

-Gray Mold (Botrytis cinerea): First signs are leaves turning brown or yellow; a pale gray fur-like mold will appear over ripe fruits.
+Gray Mold (Botrytis cinerea): The first signs are leaves turning brown or yellow; a pale gray fur-like mold will appear over ripe fruits.
 Maintain proper airflow to prevent infection.

-Verticillium Wilt: This disease results in the discoloration of stems and yellowing of foliage, causing the plant to wilt.
+Verticillium Wilt: This disease causes the plant to wilt by discoloring stems and yellowing foliage.
 It primarily affects strawberries in colder seasons and can be particularly troublesome when the plants are located in areas with a history of disease.

-To prevent the spread of Verticillium wilt, take swift action by implementing frequent crop rotation and promoting crop diversity.
+To prevent the spread of Verticillium wilt, swift action is needed by implementing frequent crop rotation and promoting crop diversity.
 These practices can help mitigate the issue and maintain a healthy strawberry garden.

 Vertical Gardening with Strawberries